Schoolforbasics/runbooks/AnacondaRepository.rst

     source ~/.bashrc

-Install Anaconda Repo Enterprise Packages
+Install Anaconda Repository Enterprise Packages
 -----------------------------------------

-Add the Binstar and Anaconda-Server Repo channels to conda:
+Add the Binstar and Anaconda-Server Repository channels to conda:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  **Air Gap Installation:** Add the channels from local files.